royjulien/STCSS/README.md

 Tada, your CSS is created live and indented according to your DOM.

 ## STCSS Formatting
-You can develop your own CSS based on STCSS formatting by using the same indentation that your HTML document has.
+You can develop your own CSS based on STCSS formatting by using the same indentation as your HTML.

 HTML example: